Things to Do in Japan in July

 During matsuri season, even tourists can wear yukata 👘 (cotton kimonos) to wander the streets in the evenings.
 The hot, humid weather is a good reason to buy a pretty and efficient Japanese fan.

-Do not forget mosquito repellent cream or spray, as well as good sunscreen, sunglasses, and a cap.
+Do not forget mosquito repellent cream or spray, as well as a good sunscreen, sunglasses, and a cap.